meker12/commerce-channels.en/help/channel-manager/connect-marketplace.md

    - If you don’t have the credentials, get them from the [!DNL Walmart Marketplace Developer Portal] by selecting **[!UICONTROL Get API credentials]**.

-     On the Developer Portal select your region (US and Canada) and then log in.
+     On the Developer Portal, select your region (US and Canada) and then log in.

      ![[!DNL Walmart Marketplace] account login](assets/walmart-marketplace-login-page.png)